Why Visit Loch Katrine?

 Conservation

-The steamship is only still running thanks to a fundraising campaign: SOS – Save Our Steamship appeal.
+The steamship is only still running thanks to a fundraising campaign: the SOS – Save Our Steamship Appeal.

-Every ticket you buy contributes to keeping this beauty running!
+Every boat ticket you buy contributes to keeping this beauty running!

 Help the next generation enjoy this wonder too!